wagtail/wagtail/README.md

 You might like to start by reviewing the [contributing guidelines](http://docs.wagtail.io/en/latest/contributing/index.html) and checking issues with the [good first issue](https://github.com/wagtail/wagtail/labels/good%20first%20issue) label.

 We also welcome translations for Wagtail's interface.
 Translation work should be submitted through [Transifex](https://www.transifex.com/projects/p/wagtail/).

-### Commercial Support

-Wagtail is sponsored by [Torchbox](https://torchbox.com/).
-If you need help implementing or hosting Wagtail, please contact us: hello@torchbox.com.
-See also [madewithwagtail.org/developers/](https://madewithwagtail.org/developers/) for expert Wagtail developers around the world.

 ### Thanks